swei5/michigan_notes/BE-300/11 Two-part Tariffs.md

 - Customers whose demands **CAN** be identified
 	- Simply charge **different** fixed fee (based on $CS$) and the **same** per-unit price ($MC$)
 - Customers whose demands **CAN'T** be identified
 	- Since we cannot verify types.
 No one would choose to pay higher fee.
-Note similarity between this and [[9 Indirect Price Discrimination, Bundling#^30fab2|quantity discount|]].
+Note similarity between this and [[9 Bundling#^30fab2|quantity discount|]].
 	- Fee is constrained by type with **lower demand**

 However, we have a neat trick.